-Applications for LE Poland are now CLOSED!
+Applications for LE Poland open November 1, 2018!

 After orientation, volunteers travel to their assigned towns or villages to begin teaching.
 Towns and villages are located in three central areas: Tarnów, Bieszczady, and Lublin.
 Host families will pick up volunteers directly from the train/bus station.
 Once with their host families, volunteers will not have many expenses (other than buying gifts for friends and family back home!), as transportation, food and housing are all provided by the host family.

 After the first two weeks of teaching, volunteers will meet for a mid-point break.
 This portion of the program will take place in Zakopane, a picturesque town in the southern mountains of Poland, during the third weekend of the program.
 This break will give volunteers a chance to discuss their first impressions of teaching and their lives in their towns or villages.
 Mid-point break also lets volunteers share lesson plans and teaching strategies that have been effective as well as those that were not.

 After Mid-point break, volunteers will return to their host families or travel to their second placement and continue to teach for the remaining two weeks of the program.
 The program will then conclude with our closing ceremony back in Kraków, where volunteers can reconnect with one another and exchange stories about their experience before returning home.

 THE IDEAL VOLUNTEER

 - Is enthusiastic, innovative, and patient!